Flat Bands in Three-dimensional Lattice Models with Non-trivial Hopf Index: Higher Chern model and Flatness

-{\em Higher Chern model and Hopf Invariant:} We next construct a 3D Hopf model which exhibits higher Chern phases with only NN and NNN as before.
-We take $t'_{AA}=-t_{BB}=t'$ in Eq.~(\ref{eq:hoppings}).
+We next construct a 3D Hopf model which exhibits higher Chern phases with only NN and NNN as before.
+We take $t'_{AA}=-t'_{BB}=t'$ in Eq.~(\ref{eq:hoppings}).
 This leads to $d_0(k)=(t_a+t_b)(\cos k_x+\cos k_y)$ and $d_z (k)=(h+(t_a-t_b)(\cos k_x+\cos k_y))+4t'\cos k_x \cos k_y$. $d_x$ and $d_y$ remain same as before.
-For $t_a=t_b$, the model exhibits Chern phases with $C=2$ for $-4<h<4$.
+For the region $-(h/2 +2) < (t_a - t_b) < (h/2 +2)$, the model exhibits Chern phases with $C=2$ for $-4<h<4$ as illustrated in Appendix \ref{C2}.
 With this, the 3D model can be constructed following the same procedure discussed in the preceding sections.
-To find Hopf invariant, the preimages of two antipodal points on the Bloch sphere are shown in Fig.~(\ref{fig:hopf_Chern2}c) for $h=-1$, $t'=1$, $t_2=-2$ and $t_a=t_b=1$.
+To find Hopf invariant, the preimages of two antipodal points on the Bloch sphere are shown in Fig.~(\ref{fig:hopf_Chern2}c) for $h=1$, $t'=1$, $t_2=-2$ and $t_a=t_b=1$.
 Evidently, there is a winding between the two preimages, confirming a 3D model of both Hopf and higher Chern invariants with NN and NNN hopping.
 Moreover, the presence of two loops indeed indicates the two gaped Dirac points in the spectrum responsible for $C=2$ phase.
 It is worth pointing out that finding Hopf invariant in a higher Chern model is subtle and somewhat it depends on the location of Dirac point within the BZ.
 For example, the winding of preimages turns out to be easily identifiable in a Chern model with gaped Dirac points at the center of the BZ.
-In contrast, Chern models with gaped Dirac nodes at arbitrary momenta often give solutions for preimages for which number of winding is not easy to count.
+In contrast, Chern models with gapped Dirac nodes at arbitrary momenta often give solutions for preimages for which number of winding is not easy to count.
 Hence, a better diagnostic is required which is beyond the scope of the current work.

 We further comment if such a 3D Hopf-Chern model can host flat bands.
 Evidently, $d_0$ is now a constant parameter as $t_a$ and $t_b$ are fixed to allow only $C=2$ phase in the 2D model in Eq.~(\ref{eq:2D_Bulk_Ham}).
-Consequently, the 3D model does not support flat bands along all the high-symmetric points in the BZ as evident in Fig.~(\ref{fig:hopf_Chern2}).
+Consequently, the 3D model does not support flat bands along the high-symmetry path in the BZ as evident in Fig.~(\ref{fig:hopf_Chern2}).
 For comparison, we have also added band spectrum for $C=1$.
 To get flat bands in such a 3D model, we must incorporate higher-order hopping which seems to be a natural choice (we do not present here for simplicity).
-Thus, finding flat bands in a higher Chern-Hopf model with NN and NNN neighbor is not guaranteed.
+Thus, finding flat bands in a higher Hopf-Chern model with NN and NNN neighbor is not guaranteed.